Akbar Firmansyah

-Akbar Firmansyah (born 1 June 2002) is an Indonesian professional footballer who plays as a left winger for Liga 2 club Gresik United.
+Akbar Firmansyah (born 1 June 2002) is an Indonesian professional footballer who plays as a left winger for Championship club Kendal Tornado.

 Club career

 Persebaya Surabaya

 He was signed for Persebaya Surabaya to play in Liga 1 in the 2021 season.
 Akbar made his league debut on 4 September 2021 in a match against Borneo at the Wibawa Mukti Stadium, Cikarang.